Seilers’ Studio and Gallery 129 S. 7th Street Zanesville, OH 43701

 Michael R. Seiler’s Artist Statement

 Like the early German Expressionists and the Neo-Expressionists, I attempt to speak to the spirit and the time of my world.
 I paint my groanings on canvases to express my personal experiences of failure and redemption, solitude and intimacy, and the pleasure and pain of relationships.
-The actual painting process begins in semi-automatic fashion progressing to deliberate form.
+The actual painting process begins in a semi-automatic fashion progressing to deliberate form.